-Next, even if the grounds for the divorce are not contested, any number of issues may be disputed between the parties, requiring a contested hearing.
-Among the issues are financial division of both assets and debts, custody and visitation of minor children, and support issues.
+Even if the grounds for the divorce are not contested, any number of issues may be disputed between the parties, requiring a contested hearing.
+Among the potential disputes are the financial division of assets and debts, custody and visitation of minor children, and child support and spousal support/alimony issues.

-A contested case is initiated by filing a Complaint for Divorce and serving the other side with notice and an opportunity to file a response.
-In some cases, an initial temporary motion called a pendente lite motion may be necessary to get a temporary ruling in place while the parties wait for trial.
+A contested case is initiated by filing a Complaint for Divorce and serving the complaint to the other side.
+Once your complaint is served, the other side will have an opportunity to file an answer and a counter complaint for divorce..
+In some cases, an initial temporary motion, called a pendente lite motion, may be necessary to get a temporary ruling in place while the parties wait for trial.